Changes in travel trends and prospects post-Covid-19

 Post-Covid-19 travel trends

-Travel prospects for 2021 will be a whole new world with the covid-19 pandemic.
+Travel prospects for 2021 will be a whole new thing with the covid-19 pandemic.
 This will be a year of “make-up travel” or “revenge travel.”

-The year 2020 had been painfully life-changing for everything and everyone in the whole world and the travel industry is just one of those that were hit the hardest.
+The year 2020 had been painfully life-changing for everything and everyone in the whole world.
+Everyone was affected and the travel industry is just one of those that were hit the hardest.

 Regular travelers have hunkered down for the most part of the year and the prolonged period of staying at home has increased the desire to escape.